 THINGS TO SEE AND DO

-Running in May 2023 (dates TBC), Dumfries & Galloway Arts Festival is Scotland’s largest rural performing arts festival.
+Running from 23 May to 2 June 2024, Dumfries & Galloway Arts Festival is Scotland’s largest rural performing arts festival.
 Enjoy live performances from theatre, music, dance, comedy and much more.

-Spring 2019 saw the arrival of Moat Brae, the house that inspired JM Barrie to write Peter Pan opening as the National Centre for Children's Literature and Storytelling.
-Pay it a visit this Easter.
+Fan of Peter Pan?
+Visit Moat Brae, the house that inspired JM Barrie to write his famous book.
+The building is now the National Centre for Children's Literature and Storytelling.

 To search for some other great reads, head to Wigtown, Scotland's National Book Town, to browse the book shops and see what rare finds you'll come across.

 Other cultural attractions to visit include the Kirkcudbright Galleries, which houses a nationally significant collection of artwork, as well as the Theatre Royal and the Robert Burns Centre Film Theatre, which are both in Dumfries.

 Places to check out include Brodies in Moffat, Casa Mia in Dumfries, Marrbury Smokehouse in Gatehouse of Fleet, the Selkirk Arms in Kirkcudbright and Connor's in Portpatrick.
 Be sure to also consider the great range of places to eat in Castle Douglas Food Town.